 Well, one reason is that, in the throes of early love (and planning weddings, etc.), our brains are flooded with dopamine, norepinephrine, and serotonin—all associated with arousal and euphoria.
 Brain areas governing craving, obsession, reward… and recklessness… are activated as we are driven to “win” the object of our passion.
 During this stage of love, we may find we can’t eat, sleep, or concentrate on anything but the beloved.
 We write bad poetry and happily sing out of tune.
 The dopamine gush in our brains is mildly hallucinogenic, causing “crystallization” of the beloved...
 Thus, rather like the branch of a tree that glistens when covered with ice and snow.

 But this form of love is only sustained with a perfect ratio of hope to uncertainty and marriage is the ultimate form of reciprocation, hopefully eliminating uncertainty and, at some point within the six to eighteen months, the elevated levels of dopamine, norepinephrine, and serotonin will drop.
-It is then that “the honeymoon is over” and the experience of an oxytocin-based, attachment form of love may begin so long as the couple knows how to successfully maintain friendship and affection, navigate conflict productively, and work cooperatively to realize their (individual and collaborative) hopes and dreams.
+It is then that “the honeymoon is over”, and the experience of an oxytocin-based, attachment form of love may begin, so long as the couple knows how to successfully maintain friendship, affection, and attraction, and to navigate conflict productively, and work cooperatively to realize their (individual and collaborative) hopes and dreams.
 And yet, most of us have been given little, if any, training that could prepare us to “do the footwork” of a long term loving and passionate relationship.

 We train and get tools for our professions… Why not do a bit of the same so we can do our best in love?